Ralim/IronOS/source/Core/BSP/Alientek-T90/README.md

   demand from two threads; reads are serialised with a **static** FreeRTOS mutex (`configSUPPORT_DYNAMIC_ALLOCATION = 0`), with a discard-first settling pass and a TIM4 `OC2REF` holdoff so the injected tip sample lands after the heater blanks.
-- **Settings persistence (`flash.c`, linker)** — the top of the 128K die is owned by the HID bootloader and is wiped on power-cycle, so settings never survived there.
-They were relocated to a dedicated page at `0x08018000` (logo at `0x08018800`) inside the retained application-flash region, and the linker `FLASH` window shortened to `0x08005000..0x08018000` (76K) so app code cannot reach them.
-Programming is word-only with erase/program error handling.
+- **Settings persistence (`flash.c`, `system_n32l40x.c`, linker)** — settings live in a dedicated 2K
+  page at `0x0801B000` (logo at `0x0801B800`), inside the application-flash region but clear of both the page at `0x08018000` (which the bootloader treats as its app-info page and zeroes on power-up) and the bootloader metadata at the top of the 128K die; the page is verified on hardware to retain all 120 bytes across power-off.
+The linker `FLASH` window is shortened to `0x08005000..0x08018000` (76K) so app code cannot reach the settings/logo pages.
+Programming is word-only with erase/program error handling and an iCache reset after each write.
+- **Bootloader SRAM corruption (`system_n32l40x.c`)** — on a *normal* power-up (but not a direct post-flash boot) the HID bootloader hands control off with SysTick + its interrupt, leftover NVIC IRQs and a DMA channel still running; they write into low SRAM and zero part of `settingsConstants[]` right after the Reset_Handler `.data` copy.
+That table lives in `.data` (RAM) rather than `.rodata` because one bound is runtime-initialised (`TemperatureInF.max` via `HasFahrenheit`), so the stray writes corrupt a setting's min/max — `sanitiseSettings()` then resets that setting every boot and the "settings changed" warning appears on every power-on. `SystemInit()` silences those sources (stop SysTick, disable all NVIC IRQs and DMA channels) and re-initialises `.data`/`.bss` from flash before the C++ constructors run, so the app always starts from a clean image.
+The first-boot vs later-boot difference is the tell: a direct post-flash boot skips the bootloader's power-up path.
 - **Colour display (`GC9Display.cpp`, `ColorUI.*`, `ColorTheme.*`)** — IronOS renders a 1bpp mono
   framebuffer; the GC9 shim expands it to RGB565 on the fly (no 12.8K full-frame buffer fits the 20K SRAM), heat-maps the foreground and draws a live power bar.
 A native RGB565 "hero" soldering screen